MLatCezeaux/intro_numpy/README.md

 This third part, detailed in [this notebook](section3/CollisionAnalysis.ipynb), presents a realistic study of collider data using the concept presented in the two first sections.
 In particular, the notion of jagged array is introduced and the associated limitation in numpy is mitigated using a [module of numpy utils for HEP](np_utils.py).
-Few concreted cases are treated to illustrate these utils.
+Few concreted cases are treated (such as computing invariant masses, finding the closest jet of the less isolated lepton) in order to illustrate how to use numpy for realistic event-by-event computation without explicit for loops.